ScottKirvan/UE_QuickLaunch/README.md

 *enabling Lumen automatically enables several settings that I've omitted from the above list because they match once lumen is enabled.

 The QuickLauncher project ends up being a just barely lighter starting point then a default Launcher based project, but it's pretty quick and easy to match those settings if needed.
 If there's interest in having the QuickLauncher version more closely match config of the Launcher projects, it can be added, but it's not a trival bit of work due to the changes between Unreal 4 and 5.

+## How it works
+This works by adding some registry hooks that launch batch files.
+I've written up a short document about how this works [here](notes/README.md).

 ---
 [CHANGELOG](notes/CHANGELOG.md)